Early Signs of Knee Pain: Causes, Symptoms & Red Flags

 Knee Pain as a Symptom

-Knee pain can result from various health issues like infections, gout, or referred pain from the hip or lower back.
+However, to provide accurate and effective treatment, it’s essential to distinguish knee arthritis from other conditions with similar symptoms.
+Knee pain can result from various health issues, such as infections, gout, or referred pain from the hip or lower back.
 A thorough medical assessment is crucial for effective management.

 Overview of Knee Injuries